Katzuno/BACKEND-Automation-Testing-with-Computer-Vision/README.md

 # BACKEND-Automation-Testing-with-Computer-Vision
-Backend for an application which scope is to do automation test with computer vision
+Backend for a prototype-application which scope is to do automation test with computer vision.